ubirch/ubirch-meta/README.md

 If at a later stage you would like to re-run the build because some of the libraries/repositories have changed, run `./build.sh -u -a` which includes a `git pull` step.

 > The build script will clone the source directories directly into this directory.
-Ignore them!
+Ignore them unless you want to work on them!
+> Don't forget to commit changes back into the repository.

 ## Dependencies